Top 10 Best Sites

 But without external and social factors impacting the data, how does Harden explain her conclusion that individuals who lose their virginity later in life are happier with their adult relationships?

 In other words — the more mature you are when you start engaging in romantic relationships, the more maturity you’ll bring to how you approach those relationships.
-And in contrast, when you begin to engage in romantic relationships at a young age, you’re likely to continue to carry those less mature expectations and understandings with you into your adult relationships.
+And in contrast, when a person begins to engage in romantic relationships at a young age, that person is more likely to continue to carry those less mature expectations and understandings with adult relationships.